Current Seattle Area Public Transit

 The largest city in Snohomish County, Everett, has its own bus system, Everett Transit.

 In addition to the county and city systems, there is a regional transit authority known as Sound Transit.
-Sound Transit operates a number of express bus routes and commuter rail service between Seattle, Tacoma, and Everett.
-They also operate a short light rail line in Tacoma and construction is underway on a longer light rail line from Downtown Seattle to Sea-Tac Airport, a few miles south of Seattle.
-The line from Downtown Seattle to Tukwila is scheduled to open 3 July 2009 and the final segment to the airport is scheduled to open in December.
+Sound Transit operates a number of regional express bus routes and commuter rail service between Seattle, Tacoma, and Everett.
+They also operate a short light rail line in Tacoma and a much larger line from Seat-Tac airport, south of Seattle, to the University of Washington, in north Seattle, with construction under way to extend the line north to Lynnwood, a few miles to the south, and a new line east across Lake Washington to Bellevue and Redmond.

 Return to my Mass Transit home page Return to “A Greater Seattle” home page